ibm-cloud-docs/assistant/dialog-runtime.md

 1. Enter the test utterance into the "Try it out" pane again.

-    If you added the `<? intents ?>` expression to the response, then the text returned includes a list of the intents that the service recognized in the test utterance, and includes the confidence score for each one.
+    If you added the `Intents: <? intents ?>` expression to the response, then the text returned includes a list of the intents that the service recognized in the test utterance, and includes the confidence score for each one.

     ![Service returns an array of intents, including Customer_Care_Cancel_Account and eCommerce_Cancel_Product_Order.](images/disambig-show-intents.png)